N26 app and debit card review

 Is N26 safe?

 The app itself has a three-tier security procedure protecting your account and transactions.
-Your account can only be paired to one smartphone at a time, you must log in to your account using your password or fingerprint, and you must verify all online and offline transactions with your PIN.N26 also offers a Bug Bounty program that offers cash rewards to encourage security researchers to track down bugs or vulnerabilities and it is FDIC-insured through its partner bank, Axos Bank.
+Your account can only be paired to one smartphone at a time, you must log in to your account using your password or fingerprint, and you must verify all online and offline transactions with your PIN.N26 also offers a Bug Bounty program that offers cash rewards to encourage security researchers to track down bugs or vulnerabilities.
+Since launching in the US, N26 has been FDIC-insured through its partner, Axos Bank.
+But N26‘s partnership with Axos Bank is coming to an end, and N26 is currently waitlisted as it transitions to a new partnership.
+In the meantime, existing accounts remain FDIC-insured through Axos Bank.

 - Large ATM network.
 Use your N26 debit card for free at over 55,000 AllPoint ATMs worldwide.